psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 * Make sure that also the entity `binary_sensor.aeon_labs_zw100_multisensor_6_sensor` also uses `Binary Sensor Report`, as stated as best practise here: [https://www.home-assistant.io/docs/z-wave/entities/](https://www.home-assistant.io/docs/z-wave/entities/).

 ## Fantem (Oomi) Unknown: type=0002, id=0070
 I have a door / window sensor from Fantem, which is not yet listed with configuration files on the OpenZwave project page.

 Anywhow, this is the same device as the Aeotec Zw112.
-So we'll just link this configuration file to that device.
+So you could just link this configuration file to that device;

 ```bash
 sudo nano /srv/homeassistant/lib/python3.8/site-packages/python_openzwave/ozw_config/manufacturer_specific.xml